Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Acknowledgments

 \section{Acknowledgments}

 I wish to thank my doctoral advisor Enrico Leuzinger for many helpful comments and discussions.
-Further, I want to thank Stefan Kühnlein for reading an early manuscript of this work and giving important feedback, Roman Sauer and Steffen Kionke for answering my questions on algebraic groups, and Aurel Page for bringing my attention to the Grunwald--Wang theorem.
+Further, I want to thank Stefan K\"uhnlein for reading an early manuscript of this work and giving important feedback, Roman Sauer, Steffen Kionke, and Benjamin Waßermann for answering questions and helpful discussions, and Aurel Page for bringing my attention to the Grunwald--Wang theorem.